LABOR DAY SALE SAVE 40% NOW!

 True Vent Aneurysm

-A possible complication of a transmural myocardial infarction is the formation of a true aneurysm, which describes an aneurysm that consists of the walls of the heart.
-This characteristically occurs 2 weeks after the infarction and can be a site of thrombus formation.
+A possible complication of a transmural myocardial infarction is the formation of a true aneurysm, which involves the entire wall of the heart.
+This typically occurs 2 weeks after the infarction and can be a site of thrombus formation.
+The thrombus can later embolize to the systemic circulation, causing various symptoms depending on the site of the infarction it causes.

 Dressler Syndrome